 If you fancy yourself a foodie — or even if you just like eating excellent food — you’d be hard-pressed to find a better place for a culinary vacation or weekend getaway than the gastronomic mecca of San Francisco.
 With its world-class wine, coffee, chocolate and artisan cheeses and its delectable fruits plucked from land and sea, the California Bay Area offers an off-the-chart culinary experience.
+And, if you’re lucky, there might even be a fun food or beverage festival happening during your San Francisco Bay Area visit!

 In part, the genesis of San Francisco’s rich culinary tradition can be traced to its geographic location and easy access to the very best ingredients.